ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring satire of yearly reinvention
+   - Exploring why people abandon goals by february
    - Finding the satirical angle
    - Making it relatable and timeless